Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

 -------------------- | -------------------------------
-Restart button in the game |  Scores add not according to the game standards Logout function when pressing quit game | Progress circle does not spin Additional levels to the game |
-Fixing the score system |
+Restart button in the game |  Scores add not according to the game standards Logout function when pressing quit game | Progress circle does not spin Additional levels to the game | Restart button is supposed to bring the game back to its original state Fixing the score system |
 ### Not Implemented
 Features Not Implemeted | Explanation
 ----------------------- | -----------
+The single start button | I replaced one single start button to 3 buttons, so the user can choose the levels to the game.
+Quit button | The Quit button is replaced with the name input at the end that follows with scene logout
 ## Changes
 ### Classes
 | Added | Modified |